un3481/ts-misc/README.md

 }
 ```

 Although it's main function is generating dynamic Type-Guards, the type definitions for those must be known at compile time, like any other type in TypeScript.
-This module doesn't aim to create functionalities that TypeScript itself doesn't have, instead it's just intended to make some of the existing ones simpler.
+This module doesn't aim to create functionalities that TypeScript itself doesn't have, it should just make some of the existing ones simpler.